App version: 0.1.0

 Tips to Lower Your Debt-to-Income Ratio

 The following steps could help you lower your debt-to-income ratio: Pay down your debt.
 Increase your monthly payments on your credit card bills rather than paying just the minimum amount.
-This will help you pay down your debt faster.
-You could also consider refinancing a car loan to one with a lower interest rate.Boost your income.
+This will help you pay down your debt faster and lower your DTI ratio.Boost your income.
 That might mean taking on a side hustle like tutoring or doing freelance work to bring in some additional money.Make a budget and follow it.
 Establishing a budget can help you keep your spending on track.
 Make a list of your expenses and allocate the money you need to pay for them.
 Be financially responsible.
-For instance, when you’re ready to apply for a loan, and you’re considering the maximum personal loan amount to take out, be sure to borrow only what you can afford to pay back.
+For instance, when you’re ready to apply for a loan and you’re considering the maximum personal loan amount to take out, be sure to borrow only what you can afford to pay back.

 The Takeaway